ssimone175/bachelor-stencil-test/readme.md

 # Stencil Web Components Test
-This project was created with the help of the Stencil App Startes.
+This project was created with the help of the Stencil App Starter.
 These components are part of a Bachelor Thesis comparing Web Components to the React library.
 A Web Component was integrated in this example project.
 You can find the original components under the following link: https://github.com/ssimone175/web-components

 ## Stencil App Starter